AstarNetwork/Astar/tests/integration/README.md

 ## Development guidelines

 General imports and configures that are shared across tests should be added to `setup.rs`.
+When new pallets are added to runtime, their hooks need to be checked and added to `run_to_block` if needed.

 For specific tests like `pallet-proxy`, group them in one source file like `proxy.rs`.
 Then add the module to `lib.rs` with proper features config.